Do hearing aids help tinnitus?

 - Improving your ability to hear and communicate effectively with others will improve your overall quality of life and reduce stress thus removing another potential trigger for your tinnitus.

 - The Combination style of hearing aids not only improve your hearing they can give you the flexibility to listen to a range of sounds (masking, relaxing and attention refocusing) that can help with your tinnitus treatment.
-We will cover this more in a future article including how you can download and listen to sounds from the member area of the Tinnitus Tunes website.

 Does it matter which type I buy?